 Assistant, Associate, or Full Professor - Cardiovascular Research Institute

 Please visit http://www.cvri.ucsf.edu to learn more.
-Please apply online http://apptrkr.com/1092644 and include a CV, summaries of research accomplishments (1 page) and future research plans (up to 2 pages), and contact information for three references.
+Please apply online at https://aprecruit.ucsf.edu/JPF03011 and include a Cover Letter, CV, summaries of research accomplishments (1 page) and future research plans (up to 2 pages), a Statement of Contributions to Diversity (See link in recruitment plan) and contact information for three references.
 New investigators should arrange for three letters of recommendation to be submitted to the same site.
-Applications will be considered on a rolling basis up to December 15, 2017.
+Review of applications will begin on December 1, 2020 and should be submitted prior to that date for full consideration.
 Contact email@example.com with questions.

 UC San Francisco seeks candidates whose experience, teaching, research, or community service has prepared them to contribute to our commitment to diversity and excellence.
 The University of California is an Equal Opportunity/Affirmative Action Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, age or protected veteran status.